 Watch for pausing, stumbling, and unnecessary text that slows the story down.

-Remis said she occasionally reads to groups of school children to see their reactions to stories she’s working on.
+Remis said she occasionally reads to groups of schoolchildren to see their reactions to stories she’s working on.
 She ends up revising the story as she’s reading to the kids.
-She’ll eliminate words, sentences, even pages.
+She’ll eliminate words, sentences, and even pages.

 Picture books are meant to be read out loud.
 Your story must read well out loud.

 2. Social Media: A social media platform can be a big deal.
-It’s important for young adult authors, but it’s a good idea for picture book authors too.
+It’s important for young adult authors, but also for picture book authors.

-If a publisher knows you have a nice size following on Facebook, Instagram, or other popular social network, they’ll feel more comfortable that you can help sell your books.
+If a publisher knows you have a nice-sized following on Facebook, Instagram, or other popular social network, they’ll feel more comfortable that you can help sell your books.

 1. Don’t forget about illustrations: The first problem Remis mentioned is lots of authors forget there will be illustrations.
 The picture book must be visually interesting.
 You must be able to see how the text and illustrations will work together.

-The dummy story board should help with this also.
+The dummy storyboard should also help with this.

 To get an idea of how it works, study PBs focusing on the illustrations.
 See how they add to the story.